FabioMIDI/phylo_pipe/README.md

 Run the pipeline with 11 threads, does NOT remove the temp folder, perform Phi test "python phylo_pipe.py -i fasta_folder -t 11 -p True"

-Run the pipeline with 11 threads, remove the temp folder, perform Phi test "python phylo_pipe.py -i fasta_folder -t 11 -r -p True"
+- Run the pipeline with 11 threads, remove the temp folder, perform Phi test "python phylo_pipe.py -i fasta_folder -t 11 -r -p True"

-Run the pipeline with 8 threads, remove the temp folder, do not perform Phi test "python phylo_pipe.py -i fasta_folder -t 8 -r"
+- Run the pipeline with 8 threads, remove the temp folder, do not perform Phi test "python phylo_pipe.py -i fasta_folder -t 8 -r"

-# 5.Output
+# 5. Output

 output files will be in the multifastas folder (input_folder as described in 4.) and will be the following: